andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 Three hours later we are rambling through the streets of Bergen, Norway in a rented Toyota Corolla crossover, unsure of what any of the street signs mean,

-"Am I going the wrong way?
+"Are we going the wrong way?
 What do these signs with a red X going through them mean?
 I feel like this is wrong but the GPS says to go this way.
 I think?"

 After a sinuous path through the streets of old Bergen we arrive at our airbnb.